-My hours at work have only recently reduced – so I'm not entitled to be put on the Job Retention Scheme.
-I'm worried about mt rent - can I make a new claim for Housing Benefit?
+My hours at work have recently reduced.
+I'm worried about my rent - can I make a new claim for Housing Benefit?

-If you have been working and not getting any benefits you will not be able to make a new claim for Housing Benefit ( unless you live in certain types of supported housing that fall under the definition of 'specified' or 'temporary').
+It is no longer possible to make a new claim for Housing Benefit (unless you live in certain types of supported housing that fall under the definition of 'specified' or in 'temporary' accommodation).

-If you are going to make a claim for Universal Credit, then consider whether you may be better off long term if you delay this by a few days - click here
+If you are going to make a claim for Universal Credit, then consider whether you may be better off if you delay this by a few days - click here

 I'm being made redundant at the end of the week.
 I don't get any benefits at the moment but will need help paying my bills - what can I claim?